javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-function-expressions/article.md

 And after all Function Declarations are processed, the code is executed.
 So it has access to these functions.

+As a result, functions created as Function Declaration can be called before their declarations.

 For example, this works:

 ```js run refresh untrusted